Germany's Maas: Libya's General Hifter willing to adopt cease-fire | DW | 16.01.2020

 Earlier in the week, Hifter refused to sign a cease-fire agreement in Moscow with his rival, Prime Minister Fayez Sarraj, resulting in disappointment.
 Following the meeting with Maas, Hifter is now expected to join the Libya summit.

+"It is a good message that he is willing to keep to the ceasefire," German Chancellor Angela Merkel said later on Thursday.

+"At the Libya conference we must above all see that the weapons embargo is adhered to again, which is basically agreed by the UN but unfortunately not kept to," she added,

-During his trip, Maas will also speak on behalf of EU foreign ministers to Sarraj, who leads the UN-backed Government of National Accord (GNA).
+During his trip, Maas also was expected to speak on behalf of EU foreign ministers to Sarraj, who leads the UN-backed Government of National Accord (GNA).
+It has not yet been confirmed whether Sarraj will attend the peace summit.

 Read more: Germany, Russia see goals align amid tension in Middle East